rescript-lang/rescript-vscode/analysis/README.md

 After building the ReScript project (**⚠️ this is a requirement**), you can execute `./rescript-editor-analysis.exe test Sample.res`, and completion will be executed for the cursor position indicated by `^`.
 The `com` directive requests completion.
 To see other commands, check out the pattern match in `test` in [Commands.ml](./src/Commands.ml).

+> [!WARNING]
+> Ensure there are no spaces in the code comments, as the commands are captured by a regular expression that expects spaces and not tabs!

 Here’s how it works: once a command is found in a comment, a copy of the source file is created inside a temporary directory, where the line above `^com` is uncommented.
 The corresponding analysis functionality is then processed, typically with `~debug:true`.
 With debug enabled, code paths like

 ```ml